getsolus/help-center-docs/content/en/preparing-to-install.md

 You will see one disk, in my case `/dev/sdb`, that is roughly the size of my USB Drive.
 Yours should be similar (difference being in size).
 Write this device down somewhere.

-Next, locate the downlaoded ISO.
+Next, locate the downloaded ISO.
 It will most likely be in your Downloads folder.
 In the event that it is, type: `cd ~/Downloads`

 If it is **not** in your Downloads folder, use `cd` to navigate to the correct step.